vankesteren/ProportionalFitting.jl/docs/src/index.md

 # ItPropFit

-Documentation for [ItPropFit](https://github.com/vankesteren/ItPropFit.jl): multidimensional iterative proportional fitting (RAS algorithm, raking) in Julia.
-This package implements a multidimensional version of the [factor estimation method](https://en.wikipedia.org/wiki/Iterative_proportional_fitting#Algorithm_2_(factor_estimation)).
+Multidimensional iterative proportional fitting in Julia.

+[ItPropFit](https://github.com/vankesteren/ItPropFit.jl): implements a multidimensional version of the [factor estimation method](https://en.wikipedia.org/wiki/Iterative_proportional_fitting#Algorithm_2_(factor_estimation)) for performing iterative proportional fitting (also called RAS algorithm, raking, matrix scaling).

+In the two-dimensional case, iterative proportional fitting means changing a matrix $X$ to have marginal sum totals $u, v$.
+One prime use is in survey data analysis, where $X$ could be your data's cross-tabulation of demographic characteristics, and $u, v$ the known population proportions of those characteristics.

 ## Getting started